pbougie/mac-dev-env/source/postgresql.html.markdown

 ### Post-Installation

 If you are copying the data from a former PostgreSQL installation, you can skip this step.
+You may have to upgrade your database in some circumstances (like 9.3.x to 9.4.x).
+Check the documentation.

 Initialize your database installation.

 	initdb --pgdata=/usr/local/var/postgresql